karuboniru/blog_md/singleton.md

 static auto whatever = sth::instance().do_something();
 ```

 In this case, you might think that the order of initialization and deinitialization of the logger and the object is guaranteed.
-Since C++ standard seems to guarantee for objects static storage duration, they are destructed as if `std::atexit` is right after the completion of the constructor of the object.
+Since C++ standard seems to guarantee for objects with static storage duration that they are destructed as if `std::atexit` called is right after the completion of the constructor of the object to book the operation of destruction.
 The finish of construction of `logger` is sequenced before the finish of construction of `sth`.
 That runtime *should* be destructing `sth` before `logger`.

 ## Minimal Reproducible Example for the Issue